yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Motivations

-The largest motivation originates from the paradox posed by the atttention mechanism attending latent representation of prior tokens when they are solely optimized for next token prediction.
+The largest motivation originates from the paradox posed by the attention mechanism attending latent representation of prior tokens when they are solely optimized for next token prediction.
 More concretely, if the latent representation $\mathbf{h}^{l}\_{t}$ of token $\mathbf{x}\_{t}$ is trying to predict the next token $\mathbf{x}\_{t+1}$, then $\mathbf{h}^{l}\_{t}$ shouldn't be **entirely** useful to the latent representation $\mathbf{h}^{l}\_{t+1}$ of the next token (and any $\mathbf{h}^{l}\_{z}$ where $z > t$), which is trying to predict $\mathbf{x}\_{t+2}$.
 Yet, the attention mechanism makes $\mathbf{h}^{l}\_{t}$ attend to the entire $\mathbf{h}^{l}\_{z}$ (though with different weightings) where $z < t$.
-Now, we know empirically that the earlier layers of a decoder-only transformer are less focused on next-token prediction and more on just general understanding, so latent representation of earlier tokens at these layers are indeed more useful to later tokens.
-Though there is a singular objective function (next token prediction), the attention mechanism implitictly introduces another one: general (contextual) understanding.
+Now, we know empirically that the earlier layers of a decoder-only transformer are less focused on next-token prediction and more on just general understanding, so the latent representation of earlier tokens at these layers is indeed more useful to later tokens.
+Though there is a singular objective function (next token prediction), the attention mechanism implicitly introduces another one: general (contextual) understanding.
 However, there is reason to conjecture that they become less useful at later layers as latent representation becomes increasingly attuned to next token prediction.
 Plausibly, attending to prior tokens at these layers could hurt performance.
 Therefore, it's worth exploring if separating this dual latent representation could improve performance.

-In a encoder-decoder model, this dual nature is intrinsically separated.
-The encoder handles general understanding and decoder handles prediction.
+In an encoder-decoder model, this dual nature is intrinsically separated.
+The encoder handles general understanding and the decoder handles prediction.
 These run serially in the canonical implementation.
 Instead, the model presented here implements them in parallel.
 The parallel implementation also permits an additional loss on the encoder output.

 ## Architecture

 At the high level, the architecture re-implements the canonical encoder-decoder model but in a parallel way.
-Furthemore, novel components were added to exploit the dual & parallel encoder-decoder representation.
+Furthermore, novel components were added to exploit the dual & parallel encoder-decoder representation.

 ### Encoder-Decoder layer